aryananand1251/Notes_APP/README.md

 This application is developed using
 Language: Java || for UI:XML.
 Developer Tools: Android Studio
-Database: Room Database Using SQL Query Lnaguage
+Database: Room Database Using SQL Query Language

 Features added in the application: